algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

 The purple box represent the spawn point of the criminals and the grey one the bank vault.
 ## C. Heads-up display (HUD)

-As we saw in the mock-up, the HUD will be composed of 3 main parts :
+As we saw in the mock-up, the HUD will be composed of three main parts :

 - The top section will display the current wave, the amount of money the player has, the prestige button and the settings button.